mj3b/prompt_experiments/misc/bukowski_poetics.md

 _n.b.
 GPT-4 really struggles with alliteration, though it does semi-OK with sentence stress in a poem if you lead it by the nose.
-Interestingly, correctly identifying sentence stress is also an area where the majority of native English speakers really struggle -- it's all so natural to us that it is difficult to reflect on and "hear."_
+Interestingly, correctly identifying sentence stress is also an area where the majority of native English speakers really struggle -- it's all so natural to us that it is difficult to reflect on and register._

 ### gitnomad24601:
 Give me an expert analysis (including a linguistic-poetic analysis) of Bukowski's "relentless as the tarantula."
 Here it is for reference: